pschool-in/curriculum/content/science/air-5.md

 ### Atmosphere

 Atmosphere is the layer of gas that surrounds Earth.
 Atmosphere is divided into five different layers:
-  1.Troposphere: It is the lowest layer of atmosphere.
+  1. Troposphere: It is the lowest layer of atmosphere.
 It extends up to 10km from sea.
 It is the densest layer.
-  2.Stratosphere: It is the region above troposphere.
+  2. Stratosphere: It is the region above troposphere.
 It extends up to 50km.
 There is no water vapour in this layer.
 The temperature is around -500C.
-  3.Mesosphere: It is the region above stratosphere.
+  3. Mesosphere: It is the region above stratosphere.
 It extends to a height of about 85km.
 The temperature is around -1100C. most of the meteors burn in this layer.
-  4.Thermosphere: It is very rare layer of air above mesosphere.
+  4. Thermosphere: It is very rare layer of air above mesosphere.
-  5.Exosphere: It is the outermost layer with extremely thin air.
+  5. Exosphere: It is the outermost layer with extremely thin air.
 It extends up to 400 to 1500km.

 ### Importance of Air
-  1.All living organisms require air.
+  1. All living organisms require air.
-  2.It is required for maintaining the water cycle.
+  2. It is required for maintaining the water cycle.
-  3.Air supplies energy.
+  3. Air supplies energy.
-  4.Sound travels through air.
+  4. Sound travels through air.
-  5.Plants require air to grow.
+  5. Plants require air to grow.
-  6.Helps in transport.
+  6. Helps in transport.
-  7.Produce wind energy
+  7. Produce wind energy
-  8.Help in movement of parachutes and hot air balloons.
+  8. Help in movement of parachutes and hot air balloons.

 ## Choose the correct option.(mcq)